cutting-room-floor/mapsonastick/README.md

   [the world up to zoom level 8](http://mapbox-tilesets.s3.amazonaws.com/world-dark-0-8.tgz) and [the world up to zoom level 9](http://mapbox-tilesets.s3.amazonaws.com/world-dark-0-9.tgz).
 Download one of these (if you aren't sure, up to zoom 8 will be much faster to transfer).
 * Download and decompress the tileset: the examples produce a folder called world-dark.
 * Move the tileset to the tiles/1.0.0/ directory of the mapsona code.
 So its path should now be tiles/1.0.0/world-dark/.
-* Open index.html in a browser.
+* Open start.html in a browser.

-# Adding Tiles to a USB Drive

-* Quickly making USB drives full of map data is an interesting challenge and is more thoroughly documented elsewhere.
+Full documentation is located in the start.html file, which is browsable once the package is downloaded.

 # Code that Mapsona uses